 WestJet: The Feel-Good Factor

 Low-cost Canadian airline WestJet boosted its popularity with a feel-good Christmas marketing campaign that went viral in 2016.
-WestJet’s video showed highlights of a huge party it arranged for the people of McMurray, who had suffered a devastating wildfire that year.
+WestJet’s video showed highlights of a huge party it arranged for the people of Fort McMurray, who had suffered a devastating wildfire that year.
 Families enjoyed food, drinks, entertainment, and gifts, including free flights.
-There was no attempt to sell anything other than the company’s good name and reputation, but people buy into an ethos and a culture.
+There was no attempt to sell anything other than the company’s good name and reputation, but people bought into an ethos and a culture.
 With so much choice in terms of air travel, a mom is more likely to entrust her family to flying with a caring carrier such as WestJet.

 With these and other success stories, you might wonder why some Canadian small businesses continue missing the social media boat.
 In addition to the lack of support from many CEOs and concerns about the added costs of time and resources, there’s still a general lack of understanding about social media.
 Many entrepreneurs believe it’s primarily a way to keep in touch with friends and family, and they prefer to use traditional marketing methods.
 They have yet to appreciate the business advantage gained by engaging with current and potential customers online, finding out what they want and need.
-They may also be unaware of the readily available free tools and insights to help track and analyze followers, and evaluate the success of a social media campaigns in terms of engagement and sales.
+They may also be unaware of the readily available free tools and insights to help track and analyze followers, and evaluate the success of social media campaigns in terms of engagement and sales.

 Social media is the key method through which people connect, communicate, learn, and share information.
 Generation Y, or millennials in particular, are prolific users of the various platforms and are also the group with the main spending power over the coming years.
 As successful companies show, making social media a key part of your marketing strategy is essential for survival in a competitive business world, turning followers into loyal customers and brand ambassadors.